stormlightlabs/volt/docs/css/volt-css.md

 For maximum performance:

-1. Serve with proper compression (gzip or brotli)
+1. Serve with compression (gzip or brotli)
-2. Set appropriate cache headers
+2. Set cache headers
 3. Consider inlining in `<style>` tags for above-the-fold content on single-page sites

 ## Design Decisions